LingjieFan/LinearC/README.md

 and may cost a little more time for running program.

 ### Strong type objects
-Writing codes with strong object makes your codes faster, but non-extensible.
+Writing codes with strong type object makes your codes faster, but non-extensible.

 ### Comparison